Sicario: Day of the Soldado: Plot

 Amidst the chaos, Isabel, who realizes that Graver's team may have been behind her abduction, tries to escape and runs away into the desert.
 Gillick goes after her alone while the rest of the team returns to the U.S. Meanwhile, the American government determines that at least two of the suicide bombers in Kansas City were domestic terrorists, not foreign nationals, and thus were not smuggled into the U.S. by the cartels.
-To quell tensions with Mexico, the Secretary of Defense orders the CIA to abandon the mission.
+To quell tensions with Mexico, the United States Secretary of Defense orders the CIA to abandon the mission.
 Learning that Isabel witnessed the Americans shooting the Mexican police, the Secretary orders the team to erase all proof of American involvement by killing Isabel and Gillick.
 Graver, in turn, warns Gillick and orders him to kill Isabel, but Gillick refuses and turns rogue to keep her alive.
-Both have found shelter at an isolated farm in the desert for the night.
+Gillick and Isabel find shelter at an isolated farm in the desert for the night.
 Gillick knows that if they stay in Mexico, Isabel will be killed.
-With few resources, they disguise themselves as illegal immigrants and pay human traffickers to help them re-enter the U.S. Graver and his team fly covertly into Mexico on Black Hawks, tracking a GPS device that Gillick has activated and embedded into Isabel's shoe.
+With few resources, they disguise themselves as illegal immigrants and pay human traffickers to help them re-enter the U.S. Graver and his team fly covertly into Mexico by helicopter, tracking a GPS device that Gillick has activated and embedded into Isabel's shoe.

 At the point of departure for the border, Miguel, a young Mexican American who has been recruited as a coyote, recognizes Gillick from an encounter in a Texas parking lot two days earlier.
 He alerts his boss, who takes Gillick and Isabel hostage.
-As a gang initiation, Miguel is forced to shoot a hooded Gillick in the head.
-Upset, Miguel abandons the gang and walks off by himself.
-Graver witnesses the apparent killing of Gillick via satellite imaging, and his team tracks down and eliminates the Mexican gang.
+As a gang initiation, Miguel is forced to shoot a hooded Gillick in the head, leaving him for dead.
+Upset, Miguel later abandons the gang and walks off by himself.
+Graver, having witnessed the apparent killing of Gillick via satellite imaging, tracks down and eliminates the Mexican gang.
 They find Isabel, and defying his orders, Graver decides to bring her to the U.S. and place her in witness protection.
 Meanwhile, Gillick regains consciousness, having been shot through the cheek.
 A gang search party chases him, but he kills its members by throwing a grenade into the pursuing car.